Boston University New Play Initiative (NPI)

-Curated by School of Theatre faculty member Kirsten Greenidge, the second annual New Works Fest will feature readings from the work of five emerging School of Theatre playwrights:
+Curated by School of Theatre faculty member Kirsten Greenidge, the annual New Works Festival features readings from the work of emerging School of Theatre playwrights.

 - Translations of Xhosa by Kira Lallas (CFA ’02).
 The playwright’s account of her personal journey while studying abroad in South Africa.
 Honored by the Kennedy Center and produced professionally by Olney Theatre Center in 2003.
 A 2004 nominee for the prestigious Charles MacArthur Award for Outstanding New Play.